 Jönköping University offers scholarships on behalf of the Swedish government.
-The scholarships, intended for students who pay tuition fees, will cover a part of said tuition fee.
-The application for scholarships is open until 15 April 2016.
-The scholarships are a possibility for students to be financially supported during their period of study at Jönköping University.
+The scholarships, intended for students who pay tuition fees, will cover a percentage of the fee.
+The scholarship application is open until 15 April 2018.
+The scholarships offer students financial support during their study period.

 The Swedish Institute, a government agency, administers over 500 scholarships each year for students and researchers coming to Sweden to pursue their objectives at a Swedish university.
 The Swedish Institute will be offering a limited number of scholarships to students from outside the EU/EEA.
 Applicants will be able to indicate their interest in a scholarship when applying through universityadmissions.se.